 As always, I made my own chalk paint for this project using BB Frösch.
 I avoid any sanding, priming or stripping this way, and I can choose whatever color I want.
-It is so much more affordable than pre-mixed chalk paint.
-I chose to paint the interior white (Benjamin Moore “Alabaster” mixed with BB Frösch Chalk Paint Powder) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Chalk Paint Powder.)
+Besides that, it is so much more affordable than pre-mixed chalk paint.
+I chose to paint the interior white (Benjamin Moore “Alabaster" mixed with BB Frösch Chalk Paint Powder) and the rest of the hutch a light minty blue color (Benjamin Moore “At Sea” mixed with BB Frösch Chalk Paint Powder.

 Notice the interior only has one coat of paint, while the exterior has two coats.
 What a difference that second coat makes!